rustfoundation/foundation.rust-lang.org/news/guest-blog-series-dotan-nahum.md

 ![Dotan Nahum](/img/news/2022-06-21-guest-blog-series/dotan-nahum.png "Dotan Nahum - Founder and CEO, Spectral")

+*It’s time for our first Rust Foundation&nbsp;[guest blog series](https://foundation.rust-lang.org/tags/guest%20blog%20series/), our blog series from members of the Rust Foundation or community.
+Today, we are pleased to have a post from&nbsp;[Dotan Nahum](https://mobile.twitter.com/jondot), Founder and CEO of&nbsp;[Spectral](https://spectralops.io/).
+Read on to learn making a career move with Rust, from a developer point of view.*

 You can have a career in Rust.
 That said, the most important thing to know is that Rust is still a relatively young programming language.
 For example, if you come across Rust job openings that require 10 years experience, or even 5 years "production" experience, it might be that these posts were written by "converting" some Java or C++ roles to their Rust counterparts.

 It's *possible* that companies just don't know how to hire Rust developers.